5/2/2024

 Thomas Appio

-Yeah, and Omer, I'll take the first point of your question.
-You know, I'm not aware of any specific, you know, Zyfax and, you know, regulatory body, you know, in the US or ex-US.
-What I would say is that I've said many times is really making sure we have two appropriately, you know, capitalized companies.
-You know, and to the last part of your question is, you know, our priority is the full separation of B&L. So, you know, as we work through it, as I said earlier, you know, some on my prepared remarks into earlier questions is, you know, really there's a progression as we work it through and we'll keep everyone updated as we work it.
+Yeah, and, Omar, I'll take the first point of your question.
+You know, I'm not aware of any specific, you know, Xifax and, you know, regulatory body, you know, in the U.S. or ex-U.S. What I would say is that I've said many times is really making sure we have two appropriately, you know, capitalized companies.
+You know, and to the last part of your question is, you know, our priority is the full separation of B&L. As we work through it, as I said earlier on my prepared remarks into earlier questions, really there's a progression as we work it through, and we'll keep everyone updated as we work it.
 But I really appreciate the question.
 Thank you.

 speaker